Income Tax Guide 2025 - Income Tax Basic Concepts

 Filing your tax returns³ is a good idea and one to be embraced to get the income tax benefit.
 There is an income tax helpline available for various general tax issues as well as other helplines for specific issues.
 You can click here to find the one that suits your query/question.

-What Is Classified As Tax Evasion?
+What Is Classified as Tax Evasion?

 Tax Evasion is covered under Chapter XXII of the Income Tax Act, 1961 and is considered a criminal offence.
 While filing the return of tax it is important to abide by the intent as well as the letter of the law.
 There are several acts that are specifically mentioned in the Income tax Act that are considered offences and carry severe fines, penalties as well as prosecution.

-So whether it be a simple error or deliberate falsification – the returns if scrutinized would likely to result to applicability of provisions as mentioned in Sections 275A to Section 280C of the Income Tax Act, 1961.
+So, whether it be a simple error or deliberate falsification – the returns if scrutinized would likely to result to applicability of provisions as mentioned in Sections 275A to Section 280C of the Income Tax Act, 1961.

 Income Tax Penalty

-- Default in making the payment of taxes in full or in part.
+Default in making the payment of taxes in full or in part.
 Maximum Penalty levied shall be equal to the amount of tax in arrears.

-- In cases where income has been under reported – penalty may be to the extent of 50% of the income under reported and 200% if underreporting is wilful
+In cases where income has been under reported – penalty may be to the extent of 50% of the income under reported and 200% if underreporting is wilful

-- For failure to maintain books of accounts the penalty is 25,000/-.
+For failure to maintain books of accounts the penalty is 25,000/-.

-- There are other penalties for taking payments in excess of prescribed amounts by ways other than bank transfer, bank draft or account payee cheque; for failure to furnish
+There are other penalties for taking payments in excess of prescribed amounts by ways other than bank transfer, bank draft or account payee cheque; for failure to furnish

-- information when asked; for non-compliance with department notices, quoting wrong PAN or TAN, etc.
+information when asked; for non-compliance with department notices, quoting wrong PAN or TAN, etc.

 Fire Away Queries